kaihoffman/linkerd-install-k3s/README.md

 # Installing the Linkerd Service Mesh on Civo Managed Kubernetes

 ## Introduction
-One of the most commonly-asked questions from our community users of our managed Kubernetes service is about replacing the default ingress controller, `Traefik`, with a controller or service mesh of their choice.
-While `k3s`, the Kubernetes service underlying the Civo Kubernetes platform,
+`k3s`, the Kubernetes service underlying the Civo Kubernetes platform, automatically bundles `Traefik` as the default ingress controller in its installation.
+One of the most commonly-asked questions from our community users of our managed Kubernetes service is about replacing `Traefik`, with a controller or service mesh of their choice.

 Why would you want to replace `Traefik` on your cluster?
 If you are looking to experiment with features of a particular service mesh is one reason (and the reason I started writing this guide!), but another one is to get native observability of inter-service communication provided by specialised service mesh applications.